KhuramMurad/project-repo-3-tier-webapp/README.md

-# 3-Tier Web Application with Docker, Node.js, and MongoDB
+# 3-Tier Web Application with Docker, Kubernetes, Node.js, and MongoDB

 This is a 3-tier web application that includes CRUD functionalities for posts and comments.
 Users can create, read, update, and delete posts, as well as add comments on each post.
-The application is fully Dockerized and can also be deployed on Kubernetes.
-It uses Node.js for the backend, MongoDB for the database, and Express.js for routing.
+The application supports both Docker and Kubernetes deployments, with Node.js for the backend, MongoDB for the database, and Express.js for routing.

 ## Project Structure